Comprehensive Guide to Hit and Run Accidents in Australia

 Compensation Claims After a Hit and Run

-Even if you don’t have the insurance details of the other party that caused the accident, you may still be entitled to make a claim for compensation.
+Even if you don’t have the insurance details of the other party that caused the accident, you may still be entitled to claim compensation.
 Each state and territory has its own body responsible for handling these claims:

 These bodies handle Compulsory Third Party (CTP) Insurance claims, which cover a range of expenses and loss of earnings associated with or resulting from your accident.
 However, CTP insurance typically doesn’t cover damage to vehicles or property.